 Furniture or Appliance Delivery Services

-Some furniture stores charge significant fees for delivery services on larger items like furniture and appliances, so there’s another excellent opportunity for you to make good money for yourself here, especially if you’re able to help with the heavy lifting.
-Helping with appliance repair transportation would work for this as well.
-Advertising in the same channels listed above would work well for making money by finding this kind of work, either within the same ad or perhaps separately so that it can get its own attention.
+Some furniture stores charge significant fees for delivery services on large items like furniture and appliances.
+This creates another excellent opportunity to make good money with your truck, especially if you bring a dolly along and can help with the heavy lifting.
+Appliance repair transportation would work for this as well.
+You could advertise these services through the same channels listed above, either within the same ad or perhaps separately so it gets its own attention.

 Moving Services